datasherlock/csql-dataflow-pgcopy-connector/README.md

-# Dataflow CloudSQL PGCopy Template
+# CSV To CloudSQL Dataflow Template
+#### Author: Jerome Rajan

 This Beam pipeline ingests CSV files from Google Cloud Storage (GCS), and efficiently loads them into a Cloud SQL PostgreSQL database using the `COPY` command.
 The template is designed for parallel processing, enabling you to load large datasets quickly.

 ## Problem Statement
-CloudSQL currently does not allow  you to run a `gcloud sql import csv` from multiple CSV files at once.
-This is due to the fact that the command uses the CloudSQL Admin API which doesn't allow concurrent executions.
+Cloud SQL currently does not support running the `gcloud sql import csv` command with multiple CSV files simultaneously.
+This limitation arises because the command relies on the Cloud SQL Admin API, which does not allow concurrent executions.
-This Dataflow template solves the problem by parallelizing the CSV imports through STDINs across workers and using PostgreSQL's COPY for fast and efficient import of CSV data.
+This Dataflow template addresses the issue by parallelizing the CSV imports across workers using STDIN and leveraging PostgreSQL's `COPY` command for fast and efficient data import.

 ## Features